User Community Service Desk Downloads

 description*

-Human-readable description of the scan.
-Example: "Scan OPEN LINEAGE jobs"
+A human-readable description of the scan.

 apiUrl*